Discovering...

 2nd class

-The busiest rail corridor in Morocco with shuttle-frequency service between the economic and political capitals.
-Trains run approximately every 30 minutes during peak hours and hourly during off-peak.
-This is a commuter-heavy route, so expect business travelers and students rather than tourists.
-The journey follows the Atlantic coast with occasional ocean views near Mohammedia.
-Both Casa Voyageurs and Rabat Ville stations are centrally located with good taxi connections.
-This route also connects to the airport via Casa Voyageurs.
+Morocco's busiest rail corridor, with shuttle-frequency service between the economic and political capitals.
+Trains depart approximately every 30 minutes during peak hours and hourly off-peak.
+This is a commuter-heavy route full of business travelers and students.
+The line follows the Atlantic coast with occasional ocean views near Mohammedia.
+Both Casa Voyageurs and Rabat Ville stations are centrally located with easy taxi connections.

-Tip: No need to book in advance for this route -- just show up and take the next train.
-Second class is fine for the short journey.
-Avoid the 7-9 AM and 5-7 PM rush hours if you want a guaranteed seat.
+Tip: No advance booking needed -- just show up and board the next train.
+Second class is fine for this short run.
+Avoid the 7-9 AM and 5-7 PM rush if you want a guaranteed seat.

 from 120 MAD